ArjunaCluster/ArjunaUsers/getting_started/connecting.md

 As Arjuna is on the CMU network, the above command will only work if you are also connected to the CMU Network (i.e. you are on campus).

-When you login to Arjuna, you will be prompted for a password:

-1. Enter the password given to you by the Administrator who created your account.
+When you first login to Arjuna, you will be prompted for a password.
+Enter the password given to you by the Administrator who created your account.
+You will be immediately required to change it.
-2. Change your password using `passwd`

-On subsequent logins, use your newly set password.

 ### Accessing Arjuna via CMU's VPN